tlandegger/lisp-interpreter/README.md

 An interpreter for a simplified version of lisp.
-Supports addition, subtraction, and multiplication.
+Supports addition, subtraction, multiplication, and division.